SSWConsulting/SSW.Rules.Content/rules/make-data-fields-obvious/rule.md

 Can you please make me a contract?
 :::
 ::: bad
-Bad example - Labels in bold doesn't highlight the key information, task at the bottom
+Bad example - Labels in bold don't highlight the key information, task at the bottom
 :::

 ::: greybox